pearcej/complex/_sources/GameOfLife/ImplementingLife.rst

 Implementing Life
 -----------------

 The exercises at the end of this chapter ask you to experiment with and modify the Game of Life, and implement other 2-D cellular automatons.
-This section explains my implementation of GoL, which you can use as a starting place for your experiments.
+This section explains an implementation of GoL That you can use as a starting place for your experiments.

-To represent the state of the cells, I use a NumPy array of 8-bit unsigned integers.
+To represent the state of the cells, we use a NumPy array of 8-bit unsigned integers.
 As an example, the following line creates a 10 by 10 array initialized with random values of 0 and 1.

 ::